RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2024-10-10-newsletter.md

 The Sheffield Bioinformatics Core is pleased to announce a schedule of courses for the new academic year.
 These courses provide an introduction to the R programming language, Unix environment (required for the use of the University's High Performance Computing facilities) and also specific applications in RNA-sequencing.
 You can now sign-up for these courses using myDevelopment (search for "bioinformatics").
 Course charges still apply, and upon sign-up we will contact you for a valid grant code or cost centre.
 In-person attendance is encouraged, but online options are also available.

-- Data Manipulation and Visualization - October 28th, 30th and November 1st 13:00 - 16:00 - (£72 for students and £80 for staff)
+- Oct 28th, 30th, Nov 1st 1-4pm - Data Manipulation and Visualization (£72 for students and £80 for staff)
-- Introduction to RNA-seq analysis - November 12th 13:00 - 16:00 (£32 for students and £40 for staff)
+- Tues Nov 12th 1-4pm - Introduction to RNA-seq analysis (£32 for students and £40 for staff)
-Introduction to the Command-Line for Bioinformatics - November 27th 13:00 - 16:00 (£32 for students and £80 for staff)
+- Weds Nov 27th 1-4pm - Introduction to the Command-Line for Bioinformatics (£32 for students and £80 for staff)
-- Introduction to RNA-seq analysis in R - December 1st, 3rd and 5th 13:00 - 16:00 (£72 for students and £80 for staff)
+- Dec 1st, 3rd, 5th 1-4pm - Introduction to RNA-seq analysis in R (£72 for students and £80 for staff)

 Where multiple dates are listed, you will need to attend all dates.
 You can also find more information on these course on their website (https://sbc.shef.ac.uk)